sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 In this workshop, we discussed how to use Sublime Text for efficient project and resources management.
 The side-by-side display of folder tree and contents files allows us to facilitate ongoing project management with minimum disruption.
 Accessing a particular file and maintaining tutorial/training materials can also be carried out with ease in Sublime Text.

 Please consult other excellent resources on Sublime Text 3 for further information.
 Discovering other useful packages (<https://packagecontrol.io/>) and customising shortcuts will greatly improve your workflow.
 You may set *Ctrl+Alt+R* to open Rterm, for example (Please see example files under Sublime_Tutorial folder in this repository).
-Using Sublime or VSCode for writing/memos is another possibility (You may consider the integration of *Visual Studio Code and R, but in recent years I was faced with the Rterm launching error and it is unresolved yet!).*
+Using Sublime or VSCode for writing/memos is another possibility (*You may consider the integration of Visual Studio Code and R, but in recent years I was faced with the Rterm launching error and it is unresolved yet!).*

-*Please note that the [**Terminus**]{.underline} package in Sublime should not be confused with **Terminal** package.
+*Please note that the *Terminus* package in Sublime should not be confused with **Terminal** package.
 In future, an implementation on Rmarkdown in Sublime can be added.
 This is beyond of the scope of the current workshop.
 Also, Sublime Text 4 (released in May 2021) was not implemented in this workshop.
 I find LSP not as stable as the previous version in Sublime Text 3.
 I will need to migrate to Sublime Text 4 at some point when this glitch is fixed in future, and updates will be available then.
 In the meantime, let me know if you have top tips to get around this issue in Sublime Text 4.
 Are you a Stata user?
 You may also benefit from here (<https://github.com/sook-tusk/Tech_Integrate_Stata_R_with_Editors> )*

 I hope Sublime Text helps manage your project, and improve your workflow for years to come.
 While being mindful of caveats, I really hope you utilise this amazing tool, Sublime, wisely.
 Thank you, and please get in touch with your success stories!